sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 Ask them to refactor first to make adding the new rules straightforward.

 ### Reflect
-- In pairs, discuss how TDD felt, what was difficult and what was easier.
-- Tell the other person the most useful thing you learnt so far.
+How did TDD feel?
+What was difficult and what was easier?
+Tell us the most useful thing you learnt so far.